camunda/camunda-docs-manual/content/reference/rest/filter/get-execute-single-result.md

 A JSON object corresponding to the matching entity interface in the engine.
 This depends on the saved query in the filter.
-Therefore it is not possible to specify a generic result format, i.e., if the resource type of the filter is `Task` the result will correspond with the Task interface in the engine.
+Therefore it is not possible to specify a generic result format, i.e., if the resource type of the filter is `Task` the result will correspond to the `Task` interface in the engine.

 # Response Codes